 There are also settings for the left, right, front and back boundaries of the probing in order to avoid the paper clips.
 Search for

 #define LEFT_PROBE_BED_POSITION in Configuration.h to find those settings.

 After successfully flashing the modified firmware on your board you have to include the G29 command in the startup gcode in your slicer profile in S3D or Cura.
 The G29 command will generate the bed leveling mesh before every print.
 Check the video above for my startup gcode.

 BLtouch – final thoughts

 Adding a BLtouch probe to your 3d printer is a great upgrade, that helps to get a perfect first layer.
 Is it better than inductive and capacitive sensors?
-Yes, in many cases it is, especially if you print on different build surfaces, if your build surface deforms when heated or if your environment conditions are not constant.
-At the end seeing and touching is better than just seeing, wright?
+Yes, in many cases it is, especially if you print on different build surfaces if your build surface deforms when heated or if your environmental conditions are not constant.
+In the end, seeing and touching is better than just seeing, right?